Change management has become one of the most critical success factors for any business in today's ever-changing world.

 As a lack of, or ineffective, communication often cause change management projects to fail, companies now have to reconsider their internal communications efforts.

 When it comes to change management, internal communication plays an even more critical role today.
-Indeed, businesses have to find effective ways to communicate the abrupt changes they're implementing due to COVID-19 so employees can understand where the new strategies and adjust their work accordingly.
+Indeed, businesses have to find effective ways to communicate the abrupt changes they're implementing right now so that employees can understand where the new strategies and adjust their work accordingly.

 Broadly speaking, when driving change during the pandemic, you need to: